flin1/REEF-CS225-Final-Project/results.md

 ## Answer to Leading Question
-Our Leading Questionwas "How can travelers find the quickest, easiest path from one airport to another?"
+Our Leading Question was "How can travelers find the quickest, easiest path from one airport to another?"

 ### Our Discoveries:
 BFS: We discovered that certain airports are useful in getting anywhere around the world.
 For example, running BFS on "Chicago O'Hare International Airport" returned 3000+ airports in the BFS.
 This means a traveler can make a safe bet that if they search for tickets from O'Hare, they can get pretty much anywhere they'd like to.
 In addition, if a user is in an airport such as "Unalaska Airport", they can see what options they have to go to.